My Energy Toolkit

 - In the popup window, select the "Full Access" radio button next to all of the meters you would like to connect with SMUD web services.

-- If your request is for a one time aggregated data upload, answer "Y" and enter the Meter Number from your property in both the Account Number and Location Number fields.
+a.
+If your request is for a one-time aggregated data upload, answer "Y" and enter the meter number from your property in both the Account Number and Location Number fields.

-- You should see a green bar at the top of the Sharing tab confirming the request was submitted.
+- Select the "Share Property(ies)" button.
+You should see a green bar at the top of the Sharing tab confirming the request was submitted.
 You will receive a notification when SMUD has accepted your property share request.
 This process takes 24 to 48 hours.

-Q: I own and manage a multi-tenant building.
+I own and manage a multi-tenant building.
 How do I benchmark my building when the meters aren’t in my name?

 Refer to instructions above to access data from SMUD.
-You will need to enter the Meter number in both the Account Number and Location Number fields.
+You will need to enter the meter number in both the Account Number and Location Number fields.
 SMUD will validate the meter number and locate all other meters at the same address in order to upload aggregated data for the building while maintaining your individual tenant's security.